Rachel Blodgett Adams: Research

 Rachel Blodgett married Harvard-trained mathematician Clarence Raymond Adams (1898–1965) on August 17, 1922, in Eden Park, in Providence, Rhode Island.
 (He was widely known as "C.R.
 Adams.")
 At the time, C. R. Adams was a Sheldon traveling fellow from Harvard, which allowed the newly married couple to travel extensively overseas with stops in Rome and Göttingen, Germany.
 Upon their return to the U.S. in 1923, the two mathematicians settled down in Providence, Rhode Island, where C. R. established his career at Brown University and eventually headed the math department there.

 Blodgett, now known as Dr. Rachel Adams, moved forward with her research for a few years, according to mathematician Judy Green, "At least through the 1920s Adams continued her interest in integral equations.
 G. C. Evans of Rice Institute used information from her dissertation in an extensive review of a book on linear integral equations for the Monthly in 1927.
 She presented her results to the AMS in 1926 and published them in the American Journal in 1929."Adams also spent many years tutoring math students at her alma mater, Radcliffe College, from 1926 to 1941, with her friend and colleague Mary Graustein, Ph.D., with the goal of encouraging young female students.

 During World War II, Adams registered with the National Roster of Scientific and Specialized Personnel in Washington, D.C. to help with the war effort, but confirmation of any contribution she may have made as part of that program has not yet been found.

 Later years

-During their marriage Rachel and C. R. Adams traveled extensively by automobile in the United States and Europe.
+During their marriage, Rachel and C. R. Adams traveled extensively by automobile in the United States and Europe.
 The couple never had children.
 He died in 1965 at the age of 67.

 She was 87 when she died in Providence, January 22, 1982.
-She is buried at Swan Point Cemetery there.